beckym223/manual_work/E6_long_edited.md

-percent of actual variability.9 In a complemen- tary study, S. Rao Aiyagari (1994) arrived at an estimate of 79 percent for the contribution of
+percent of actual variability.9 In a complemen- tary study, S. Rao Aiyagari (1994) arrived at an estimate of 79 percent for the contribution of technology shocks, based on comovements of production and labor input over the cycle.
-9 Questions of measurement errors are discussed in the  paper and by Summers (1986) in the same volume.
-In  Prescott (1986b), estimates of 0.5 to 0.75 for the contribu-  tion of technology shocks to output variance are proposed.  technology shocks, based on comovements of production and labor input over the cycle.
 Shapiro and Watson find that at most 30 percent of cyclical output variability can be